rubyonai/mcp_on_ruby/README.md

 The [Model Context Protocol](https://modelcontextprotocol.io) provides a standardized way for applications to interact with language models.
 Similar to how REST standardized web APIs, MCP creates a consistent interface for working with providers like OpenAI and Anthropic.

-MCP on Ruby implements this specification with a focus on reliability and compatibility, using a clean architecture that follows Ruby conventions and best practices.

 ![System Component Flow (Horizontal)](https://github.com/user-attachments/assets/085ad9b8-bee0-4d60-a4b7-ecf02d07f53c)